MaorAssayag/morse-deep-learning-detect-and-decode/README.md

 |`tqdm`| `4.66.1`|
 |`tqdm`| `4.66.1`|

-### Run The Model
+### Run The Models
 Everything you need is in the notebook.
-Head over the demo part (after imports) and checkout the model performance.
+Head over to the demo part (after imports) and checkout the models performance.

 ## Refrences